Graduate Certificate in Mental Health

 A Commonwealth Supported Place (CSP) is a place where the government pays for part of your unit fees.
 This is a subsidy, not a loan, so you do not need to pay it back.
 Your remaining fees may also be eligible for FEE-HELP.

 This subsidy is available to eligible students completing the Graduate Certificate in Mental Health.
-It is only applicable to new students commencing their Graduate Certificate in 2024.
+It is only applicable to new students commencing their Graduate Certificate in 2025.
 To find out if you’re eligible for this subsidy, visit the government’s Study Assist.
+Limited places available.

 For more information on fees and student support, download a brochure.